valenber/vite-poc/README.md

 For local development and tests we mock API calls using [msw library](https://mswjs.io/docs/).
 It works by intercepting all remote requests via a service worker, so this setup should be agnostic to a specific fetching library we want to use.

 TODO: It can also be integrated with Storybook to render states that depend on remote data.
-Storybook 7 works with vite
+Storybook 7 provides native support for vite.

 - [ ] storybook + visual regression solution (e.g. loki)
 - [ ] husky pre-commit hooks